Mio826/MCP_NetKet/README.md

   ```

 ### 3. Ising Model: Quantum Phase Transition
 - **Script:** `analyze_ising.py`
-- **Physics:** Shows the quantum phase transition by plotting the energy gap and ground-state degeneracy as a function of the transverse magnetic field `hx`.
+- **Physics:** Shows the quantum phase transition by plotting both the energy gap and ground-state degeneracy as a function of the transverse magnetic field `hx`.
 - **Usage:**
   ```bash
   python analyze_ising.py